asfo/asfo/README.md

 Hi!
 I'm **Cesar "Asfo" Zavala**, from Moroleón, Guanajuato, México, I have 28 years old and I work as a Senior Application Developer @ SCIO Consulting

-### Currently working on...
-Right now I'm building a Bot using "Bot Framework" that is getting connected to Twilio using Twilio Functions to generate calls, SMS and soon, web-chat...

 ### What I do as a hobby
 In my free times I play videogames with my friends, watch memes, videos, write posts in Medium, read interesting posts, watch movies and a lot of other things...including from time to time, freelance works...